mwahab1/Cleaning_Data_Project/README.md

 R Script:
+Dependencies/Pre-requisites for running the script:

-The run_analysis.R file is the only script required to repeatably perform the same summarization.
+* The run_analysis.R file is the only script required to repeatably perform the same summarization.
 The script requires the following libraries:
     * dplyr

+Other

 The script does the following :
-1) Requires/loads  pre-requisite R package
+*  Requires/loads  pre-requisite R package